Spider-Man: Reception and legacy

 The culmination of nearly every superhero that came before him, Spider-Man is the hero of heroes.
 He's got fun and cool powers, but not on the god-like level of Thor.
 He's just a normal guy with girlfriend problems and money issues, so he's more relatable than playboy billionaire Iron Man.
 And he's an awkward teenager, not a wizened adult like Captain America.
 Not too hot and not too cold, Spider-Man is just right.

 — —IGN staff on placing Spider-Man as the number one hero of Marvel.

 In 2005, Bravo's Ultimate Super Heroes, Vixens, and Villains TV series declared that Spider-Man was the number 1 superhero.
 Empire magazine ranked him the fifth-greatest comic book character of all time.
 Wizard magazine placed Spider-Man as the third-greatest comic book character on their website.
-In 2011, Spider-Man placed third on IGN's Top 100 Comic Book Heroes of All Time, behind DC Comics characters Superman and Batman, and sixth in their 2012 list of "The Top 50 Avengers".
+In 2011, Spider-Man placed third on IGNs Top 100 Comic Book Heroes of All Time, behind DC Comics characters Superman and Batman, and sixth in their 2012 list of "The Top 50 Avengers".
 In 2014, IGN identified Spider-Man the greatest Marvel Comics character of all time.
 A 2015 poll at Comic Book Resources named Spider-Man the greatest Marvel character of all time.
 IGN described him as the common everyman that represents many normal people, but also noted his uniqueness compared to many superheroes with his depicted flaws as a superhero.
 IGN wrote that despite being one of the most tragic superheroes of all time, he is "one of the most fun and snarky superheroes in existence."
 Empire praised Spider-Man's always-present sense of humor and wisecracks in the face of the many tragedies he faces.
 The magazine website appraised the depiction of his "iconic" superhero poses, describing it as "a top artist's dream".